SAVE SOUTHWARK WOODS OBJECTIONS

 However, the public description on Southwark’s planning website does not mention the application is preparation for new burial:

-The full Application Form also does not mention that this is to facilitate new burial development.
+The full Application Form does however mention that this application is for new burial:

 This is a consistent attempt to misrepresent the application to the public and to statutory consultees.